borispovod/crypti-dapps-docs/MessagingDappTutorial.md

 }
 ```

 After our validation passes, we need to generate a key pair.
-To do this, we use `modules.api.crypto.keypair` to generate a public and private key pair:
+To do this, we use `modules.api.crypto.keypair`:

 ```js
 var keypair = modules.api.crypto.keypair(query.secret);